-- Inclusive recreational sports program

-- Composition of teams should be at least 25% athletes or partners

-- Does not require athletes and partners to be of similar age and ability

-- Preferably, participation is regularly scheduled

-- Does not follow any prescribed training,

-competition and or team composition

-requirements established by Special Olympics

-- Team never comprised solely of individuals with disabilities
+Inclusive recreational sports program Composition of teams should be at least 25% athletes or partners Does not require athletes and partners to be of similar age and ability Preferably, participation is regularly scheduled Does not follow any prescribed training, competition and or team composition requirements established by Special Olympics Team never comprised solely of individuals with disabilities No awards

-- No awards

-Track and Field - Player Development
+Track and Field - Player Development Track and Field - Recreation

-- Sportsmanship is a top priority
+Sportsmanship is a top priority Coaches will ensure that all participants on - No Junior Varsity division necessary

-- Coaches will ensure that all participants on the team will have "meaningful involvement" outlined by the Special Olympics document entitled "Principle of Meaningful Involvement."
+the team will have "meaningful involvement" outlined by the Special Olympics document entitled "Principle of Meaningful Involvement."

 - Races may include:

-- · wheelchair only heats
+wheelchair only heats

-- · walker only heats
+walker only heats

 The assistance of a partner should be for balance only.
 A partner cannot provide forward momentum to an athlete using a wheelchair.
 EX: Pushing a chair in a race, throwing or jumping in a field event.

+- Season culminates in a championship

+tournament following NHIAA Tournament

+By-Laws

-- Season culminates in a championship tournament following NHIAA Tournament By-Laws - All other rules contained in the Policy and Procedures Manual apply
+All other rules contained in the Policy and Procedures Manual apply